openhab/openhab-docs/configuration/multimedia.md

 mactts:Kanya Kanya (th_TH)
 ```

-You can define a default TTS service and a default voice to use either by textual configuration in `$OPENHAB_CONF/services/runtime.cfg` or in the Paper UI in `Configuration->System->Voice`.
+You can define a default TTS service and a default voice to use either by textual configuration in `$OPENHAB_CONF/services/runtime.cfg` or in the UI in `Settings->Voice`.

 In order to say a text, you can enter such a command on the console (The default voice and default audio sink will be used):